MUSIC AT NICHOLLS

 MUED 229.
 Class Voice.
 1-0-2.
 Class instruction in voice with emphasis on pedagogy.
 (13.1312)

 MUED 383.
 Foundations of Music Education.
 3-3-0.
-Prerequisites: EDUC 250 and admission requirements as specified by the College of Education.
+Prerequisites: Passing scores on all parts of Praxis PPST or ACT cumulative score of 22 or higher.
 Foundations and principles of music education with emphasis on the development of lesson plans and assessment in music.
 Observations in cooperating school are required.
 Fa only.
 (13.1312)

 MUED 384.
 Methods and Materials for Vocal Music.
 3-3-0.
 Prerequisite: MUED 383.
 Techniques for elementary, junior high, and senior high school vocal music classes.
 Materials and literature.
 Fa only.
 (13.1312)